kiwicopple/paul.copplest.one/docs/knowledge/philosophy/spiritual-bypassing.md

 ### Reducing reactivity vs resolving

 I'm starting to appreciate that too much faith in the mindfulness process is another form of spiritual bypassing.
 This is probably a Western thing, since the teaching of mindfulness is so introductory compared to the East.
 In Buddhism, mindfulness is almost never presented as a standalone practice and is only one part of eight (the Eightfold Path).
-In the West we learn the basics and a sort of [Dunning-Krueger](https://en.wikipedia.org/wiki/Dunning%E2%80%93Kruger_effect) effect sets in where we believe we have unlocked the keys to enlightenment.
+In the West we learn the basics and a sort of [Dunning-Kruger](https://en.wikipedia.org/wiki/Dunning%E2%80%93Kruger_effect) effect sets in where we believe we have unlocked the keys to enlightenment.

-Western Mindfulness is great for reducing reactivity.
-I'm skeptical at it's efficacy of *resolving* deep-seated issues ("saṅkhāra") - conditioned patterns that developed over years.
+Western mindfulness is great for reducing reactivity.
+I'm skeptical of its efficacy at *resolving* deep-seated issues ("saṅkhāra") — conditioned patterns that developed over years.
 In a busy world, where mindfulness is shallow, I suspect that structural issues require more direct work.

 Structural issues are how the nervous system learned to orient to the world.
 Attachment theorists call them a [working model](https://en.wikipedia.org/wiki/Internal_working_model_of_attachment), and somatic therapists call them a held pattern.

 In contemporary practices, what tends to shift structural issues is some combination of: experience that contradicts the original wound, working explicitly with memories and emotional content, and somatic work if the pattern is held in the body.
 Mindfulness is supportive of all of these but it's more like preparation for the work than the work itself.